nicholas-gcc/xylem-flood-prediction/README.md

 You can access Floodopedia [here](https://floodopedia.herokuapp.com/)

 This is an open-source project and we strive to continually improve the functionality of Floodopedia.
-Feel free to make a [pull request](https://github.com/nicholas-gcc/xylem-flood-prediction/pulls)!
+Feel free to make a [pull request](https://github.com/nicholas-gcc/xylem-flood-prediction/pulls) or raise [issues](https://github.com/nicholas-gcc/xylem-flood-prediction/issues)!

 ## Setup Instructions